 A day of travel, food and spirituality in Amritsar (India)

 This weekend I went to Amritsar to do some research for our India Someday clients.
 The religious city in Punjab is famous for three things – the Golden Temple, delicious Amritsar food and the Wagah Border.
-After a lot of exploring (and a lot of eating!), we’ve come to the conclusion that this is definitely one city you do not want to miss!Plan your trip
+After a lot of exploring (and a lot of eating!), we’ve come to the conclusion that this is definitely one city you do not want to miss!

 For lunch I suggest you pay a visit to the Golden Temple Langar.
 Or try visiting Kulcha Land where for just INR 50 -100 they serve great stuffed kulchas and lassi.
-If you have room left for dinner head to Bharwan ka dhaba or Kesar ka dhaba, for some rajma (red beans) and rice, or tandoori roti and veggies.
+If you have room left for dinner head to Bharwan ka Dhaba or Kesar ka Dhaba, for some rajma (red beans) and rice, or tandoori roti and veggies.
 If you have not noticed yes there is a slight bias, I am vegetarian.

 North Indian food in general is a little heavy on the stomach, but eating Amritsar food is so much fun you cannot stop.
-On every corner of every street there is something being cooked.
-From alu tikkis to fresh fruit juice, it’s all so tasty and delicious that I cannot stop raving about it.
+Every corner you go to or every street you visit you will always find something being cooked.
+From aloo tikkis to fresh fruit juice, it’s all so tasty and delicious that I cannot stop raving about it.

 Excluding the taste, the best part of eating in Punjab is the people.
 Punjabis are a jolly bunch of people who love only one other thing more than eating – feeding someone else.
 So enjoy your meals hot and served with lots of love and smiles.

-You can view some of our two week travel routes across North India here, we can include a trip to Amsritsar in your tripPlan your trip
+You can view some of our two week travel routes across North India, we can include a trip to Amritsar in your trip.

 The Golden Temple

 The serenity and the beauty of the Golden Temple is mesmerising.
-People often compare visiting this temple to visiting the Taj and I can guarantee that it is equally as spectacular, probably even more so.
+People often compare visiting this temple to visiting the Taj Mahal.
+I can guarantee that it is equally as spectacular, probably even more so.
 Experience continuous spiritual chanting, the stillness of the water, and the thousands of people providing service for nothing in return.

-A langar is a 24 hour open kitchen found in every single Gurudwara or Sikh Temple, and is an element of the religious belief.
+A Langar is found in every single Gurudwara or Sikh Temple and has an element of religious belief.
+It is a 24 hour open kitchen.
 The food is free to all guests without any discrimination.
 You can donate a small sum of course and you should!

 Wagah Border: India’s patriotic pilgrimage

-Palpable in the air of Amritsar is the feeling of patriotism invoked when you visit Jallianwala Bagh or the Wagah border.
+Palpable in the air of Amritsar is the feeling of patriotism invoked when you visit Jallianwala Bagh or the Wagah Border.

-As sad and haunting as the tragedy of the Jallianwala Bagh Massacre is, the Wagah border is on the other end of the spectrum.
+As sad and haunting as the tragedy of the Jallianwala Bagh Massacre is, the Wagah Border is on the other end of the spectrum.
 Yet both are connected by a heavy sense of history and Indian strength.
 The border is the only entry point between India and Pakistan.